appurist/osssbox/storage.md

 OSSSBox storage can be divided into two major categories, **auth storage** and **user storage**. *Auth storage* is those files necessary for logins and authentication tokens. *User storage* is further divided into *account-related* info (such as public and private profile info), as well as user *projects*, and *assets*.

+#### Projects and Assets

+It is important to understand that *projects* and *assets* are **not** defined by OSSSBox, and thus not defined to be any specific format.
+Project format depends on the project, but represents a JSON object with an OSSSBox-managed `uid` field used to identify it.
+Assets are a similar JSON object with metadata for the asset, along with a binary file (blob) representing the asset itself, which can be in any format.

-Note: Where a key (S3 path) component is enclosed in `(parentheses)`, it represents a variable placeholder for actual information, such as a users login ID or account UUID.
+Note: Where a key (S3 path) component is enclosed in `(parentheses)` below, it represents a variable placeholder for actual information, such as a users login ID or account UUID.

 ## Summary of  Storage